WeCanCodeIT/CSlides/src/testing/fizzbuzz/index.md

 ```

-Run the test (ctrl + U + L) and watch it fail.
+Run the test (ctrl + R + A) and watch it fail.
 Check your error and make sure it makes sense:

 ```
   Expected: "Fizz"